 Yes.
 CBG recycling systems are UL2208 listed with additional built-in safety features.
-Automatic shutdown sensors and pressure-relief valves are standard on the TechnoClean® systems.
-For those customers who want to recycle, but need to do so in a recycler in a hazardous setting, CBG offers Class 1/Division 1 for these specific needs.
+Automatic shutdown sensors and pressure-relief valves are standard on the SolvTrue™ systems.
+For those customers who want to recycle, but need to do so in a recycler in a hazardous setting, CBG recyclers are built to C1D2 specifications with optional C1D1 construction is available.

 Approximately 15 minutes per day.
 This accounts for loading the solvent/waste into the recycler, closing the lid and hitting the start button.
 No further interface is required—the system operation is automatic and will monitor itself, even during the final shut down phase.